HCPS-OTIS/tools/templates/workorders.md

 ## follett notes

-ACCIDENTAL, HAS DSP
+Accidental — Student Has DSP

-Work Order:
+Work Order
 Screen replaced.
-Student [] has DSP - no fine issued.
-Note made on account for  use of DSP.
+Student [] has DSP; no fine issued.
+Note added in Destiny documenting DSP use.

-Follett Destiny:
+Follett Destiny Note
 Date:
-Screen was damaged and replaced. st ; wo
+Screen was damaged accidentally and replaced. st ; wo

-ACCIDENTAL, NO DSP
+Accidental — No DSP

-Work Order:
+Work Order
 Screen replaced.
-Student [] does not have DSP - fine issued.
+Student [] does not have DSP; fine issued.

-Fine Note:
+Fine Note
 Date:
-Screen was damaged and replaced. st ; wo
+Screen was damaged accidentally and replaced. st ; wo

-INTENTIONAL DAMAGE
+Intentional Damage

-Work Order:
+Work Order
 Screen replaced.
-Student [] caused intentional damage - fine issued.
+Student [] caused intentional damage; fine issued.

-Fine Note:
+Fine Note
 Date:
 Screen was intentionally damaged and replaced. st ; wo

 ## techdirect

-Created dispatch *SR#########*.
-Waiting to return to Dell for repair.
+Created dispatch *SR*.
+Waiting to return device to Dell.

-Created dispatch for part replacement *SR#########*.
+Created dispatch for part replacement *SR*.
 Waiting on parts.

 Submitted as part of a bulk dispatch request.

 Repaired by Dell.

-Device has been deemed uneconomical to repair by Dell and is being retired and replaced with an identical device - ST to follow.
+Device deemed uneconomical to repair by Dell.
+Being retired and replaced with identical model — replacement ST to follow.

 Replacement ST is .

-## replacements
+Replacements

 Replaced
 Screen replaced.